imsrv/imsrv/README.md

 - 🤔 **Looking for Help With:**
   - Implementing advanced DevOps practices
-  - Exploring new front-end frameworks
+  - Exploring new front-end frameworks and Ideas

 - 💬 **Ask Me About:**
   - Full Stack Development